 The reason DITA has spread across many industries is due to it being an open standard.
 Imagine how different the internet would be if HTML had not been open to the public.

 Software and technology customers frequently use DITA to document their products.
-Manufacturers in many industries use DITA, including manufacturers of hardware, semiconductors, and medical devices to name a few.
+Manufacturers in many industries use DITA, for example manufacturers of hardware, semi-conductors, and medical devices.
 DITA is also used by e-learning companies, financial companies, policy and standards organizations, and many other industries.

 DITA has many benefits to both business management and technical processes.

 |Content Management||Content is stored in many "silos" and is difficult to find, update, or collaborate on.||DITA provides a single document repository that all team members can access.
 Multiple users can search, author, edit, review, and publish using a single source, so everyone's on the same page.||DITA has highly effective search capabilities with taxonomy and metadata.
 All changes are tracked so content is easy to find, use, and manage.|

 |Reuse||Content creation is expensive and labor intensive.
 Reusing content often involves copying and pasting, which can result in errors.||Topic-based authoring in DITA makes it easy to find and reuse content.
 Reusing content ensures consistency in publishing outputs and also reduces costs.||DITA enables you to reuse content effectively without copying and pasting.
 You can easily update content in just one place and generate a global update.|

 |Publishing||Publishing content to multiple platforms requires extensive styling work.
 Proprietary systems limit publishing options.||DITA content can be published to many different media formats and devices with the push of a button, reducing the cost of publication.||DITA applies formatting when content is published, which eliminates the need for manual formatting and results in consistently formatted outputs for multiple media.|